Need Help?

 Your IATA Training account

-• Confirm that you are able to log in to your IATA account; keep your username and password in a safe location, readily available on the day of the exam.
-Passwords can be reset here: https://training.iata.org/password/forgot
+- You have confirmed that you can log in to your IATA Training account through the IATA Customer Portal [https://portal.iata.org]; keep your login information readily available on the exam day.
+Passwords can be reset here: https://portal.iata.org/s/login/ForgotPassword

 Technical requirements and checks

-• Download and install Guardian Browser on your personal computer.
-There is no need to sign in or create an account at this stage, as it will automatically be taken care of on the day of the exam.
+- Download and install the latest version of Guardian Browser on your personal computer.
+There is no need to sign in or create an account on ProctorU at any stage, as it will automatically be taken care of when you book your exam through the IATA Training platform.

-• Microsoft Windows users: You must have a licensed Microsoft Windows Operating system.
+- Only for Microsoft Windows users: You must have a licensed Microsoft Windows 10 or above Operating system.
 You can check and activate your license online.

-• Test your internet connection speed using a service such as speedtest.net, and confirm that you have at least 3Mbps of upload & download speed.
-Any speed lower than 3Mbps may cause the connections to be too slow to ensure a constant stable connection with your computer.
-Ensure to test your connection at a time similar to when you will take your examination, so that you may test it against similar traffic conditions that you may encounter on the day of your exam.
+Any speed lower than the recommended speed may cause the connections to be too slow to ensure a constant stable connection with your computer.
+Make sure you test your connection at a time like when you will take your examination, so that you can test it against similar traffic conditions that you may encounter on the day of your exam.

 What to do on the day of your exam